KhairoHumsi/Printer-ktx/README.md

 # This Android library was created by Alary Franck (DantSu)

-This android library just converted to kotlin, the original [java library link](https://github.com/DantSu/ESCPOS-ThermalPrinter-Android).
+This android library converted to kotlin and the background threading converted from async task to coroutines in TCP only for know, the original [java library link](https://github.com/DantSu/ESCPOS-ThermalPrinter-Android).

 # Android library for ESC/POS Thermal Printer